5 Coat Warning Signs of Illness in Dogs & Cats

 How Allergy Keeps the Canal Reactive

 Allergy loops keep ears inflamed because the immune response targets the skin barrier, not a single germ.
-When the barrier is irritated, the canal produces different wax and becomes swollen, and that swelling narrows the passage where air would normally dry the ear.
-Even if medication clears yeast or bacteria, the underlying itch signal can keep the dog scratching and re-injuring the canal.
-This is why many “ear infection” dogs also need a broader plan that addresses skin triggers and itch pathways, not only ear drops.
+When the barrier is irritated, the canal produces different wax and swells, narrowing the passage where air would normally dry it.
+Even after medication clears yeast or bacteria, the underlying itch signal can keep a dog scratching and re-injuring the canal, which is why allergy ears usually need a whole-skin plan, not just drops.

 “Odor is a clue, but cytology is the answer.”